agray3/agray3.github.io/_posts/2016-11-29-Demystifying-Data-Input-to-TensorFlow-for-Deep-Learning.md

 <h3>Training the model</h3>

 In this section will see how to read in the previously generated TensorFlow data files, and train the model.
 Please see the comments in each of the code snippets below.
-The full script can be downloaded from **TODO.
+The full script can be downloaded [here]({{ site.url }}/files/shapesorter.py).

 First, we import the required modules and set some parameters: